royriojas/grunt-browserify-jasmine-node-example/README.md

 You can see the application running at [test/AppRunner.html](test/AppRunner.html)

 ### Notes
- * underscore.js is packaged from the npm package to the built app_bundle.
+ *  ~~underscore.js is packaged from the npm package to the built app_bundle.
 Alternatives would be packaging it in a different bundle, but as a browserified file, or loading it as an external script file, and using its global variable.
 This is currently (AFAIK) not supported in browserify, but can be achieved through a hack to the code.
-This is currently commented out in HelloWorld.js
+This is currently commented out in HelloWorld.js ~~
- * Jquery is loaded as a window global and not as a module for require().
-An alternative would be to use a jquery version which supports being exposed as a commonJS module, or using browserify-shim to wrap it so it could be used with a require().
+ *  ~~Jquery is loaded as a window global and not as a module for require().
+An alternative would be to use a jquery version which supports being exposed as a commonJS module, or using browserify-shim to wrap it so it could be used with a require(). ~~

+ Both jQuery and underscore are taken from the